-- Article 6 Students shall not be restricted from taking liberal education and core competencies courses because of their academic program.
-However, the preceding provision does not apply to specialized courses that are approved to be liberal education or core competencies courses. - Article 7 A liberal education course shall belong to no more than two core areas.
+- Article 6 Students shall not be restricted from taking liberal education and communication and career development courses because of their academic program.
+However, the preceding provision does not apply to specialized courses that are approved to be liberal education or communication and career development courses. - Article 7 A liberal education course shall belong to no more than two core areas.

 The core area of a liberal education course shall be specified by the course instructor but reviewed and approved by the Center.
-The Center may change the core area to which the course belongs. - Article 8 The Center shall formulate separate regulations to govern the offering and approval of liberal education and core competencies courses.
+The Center may change the core area to which the course belongs.

+Article 8 The Center shall formulate separate regulations to govern the offering and approval of liberal education and communication and career development courses.
 The Center shall also formulate regulations on relevant procedures, qualifications, and review criteria for core areas of liberal education courses.